CodinGame/node-builder/README.md

 # What it Does

-This nodeJS builder copies the contents of the project's root to the `/project/target` directory, then installs the dependencies using `npm install`.
+This node7.4 builder copies the contents of the project's root to the `/project/target` directory, then installs the dependencies using `npm install`.
 The dependencies must be specified in the `package.json` file at the project root as specified in the [official documentation](https://docs.npmjs.com/getting-started/using-a-package.json).

 # How to Use